What are eating disorders and disordered eating?

 - eating more convenience foods and high-energy sugary snacks and drinks

-- being more aware of information about ‘healthy’ eating, obesity and diets
+- being more aware of information about ‘healthy’ eating, body image and weight control

-- experimenting with dieting and restrictive eating – that is, not eating certain foods or food groups.
+- experimenting with dieting, or deciding not to eat certain foods or food groups.

-The combination of all these things can lead some teenagers to develop eating habits that aren’t good for their growing bodies.
+The combination of all these things can lead some pre-teens and teenagers to develop eating habits that aren’t good for their growing bodies.

 Other risk factors for eating disorders

 We can’t link eating disorders to a particular gene, environment or personality type.
-But there are some factors that can put young people at higher risk of developing an eating disorder.
+But there are some factors that can put pre-teens and teenagers at higher risk of developing an eating disorder.

 These risk factors include: